 - 1. Vehicles must be parked within the stripes on paved surfaces in their respective parking lots. - 2.
 Drivers will refrain from parking in places that are inappropriate or that may obstruct traffic.
 It is a violation of these regulations to park in the following manner and will result in the vehicle being towed at the owner's expense.

 Examples of illegal parking--

--on a curb, sidewalk, or island -by a red or yellow curb -in front of a movable barrier
+-on a curb, sidewalk, or island

+-by a red or yellow curb

+-in front of a movable barrier

+-in any driveway, entrance, or exit

+-double parking

+-parking without a permit

--parking in two spaces -parking in reserved areas
+-parking in two spaces

+-parking in reserved areas

+-parking in handicapped space

+-parking outside designated space